100 Best Christmas TV Episodes of All Time

 Even prior to the party proper, Mark is bickering with roommate Jeremy – Jeremy’s not too happy with Mark’s shoddy excuses for Christmas presents – and things go from bad to worse as more guests arrive.
 Mark asks girlfriend Dobby to pretend to be a platonic friend, which doesn’t go down well.
 Jeremy’s attempts at cooking the Christmas dinner don’t pan out very well.
 Mark’s dad continually insults and mocks him; Mark’s sister flirts with druggie friend Super Hans.
 The scene escalates into an explosion of festive resentment: cringe comedy at its very finest.

-45. THE MIDDLE – The Christmas Tree
+45. The Middle – The Christmas Tree

-USA/Season 5/2013Aired on ABCdirected by Lee Shallat Chemel, written by Tim Hobert
+directed by Lee Shallat Chemel, written by Tim Hobert

 The first Christmas back from college is a ritual familiar to TV fans: typically a time for reflection and nostalgia, the moment when the old adage “you can’t go home again” really hits.
 Not so much for Axl Heck, mind.
 Home for the holidays he may be, but he seems hellbent on spending as little time with his family as possible: mum Frankie has to negotiate for every minute.
 Elsewhere in the Heck household, Christmas is going about as smoothly as usual: Brick has inadvertently got himself stuck in a wrapping paper Ponzi scheme, while eternally unlucky Sue is having an unfortunate allergic reaction to the family’s new Christmas tree.